5 Big Reasons to Change Your Social Profile Image

 It Helps People Recognize You

 They may not remember your company name or where they put your business card, but they will probably remember seeing you at the trade show or networking event.
 When I did a LinkedIn search using my name.
-There were 8 immediate results of Wendy Harrisons.
-Hopefully, my potential clients would recognize my profile picture as the Wendy they met at the event.
+There were 8 different results of people named Wendy Harrison.
+Hopefully, my potential clients would recognize my profile picture as the Wendy that they met at the networking event.
 You can make it even easier to be recognized across all the social networks by using the same image, everywhere.
 Make sure to use a current photo, one that people would recognize as you and not one taken 20 years ago.

 You Will Never Get a 2nd Chance at Making a Good 1st Impression